django-cms/djangocms-4-migration/README.md

 **Warning:** If the migration process fails to complete you will not be able to undo the changes without reloading a database backup.
 We cannot be held accountable for any data loss sustained when running the commands provided in this project.
 Please keep a database backup before running any commands provided by this package.

 ## When do I need this package?
-This package is designed to migrate a django CMS 3.5+ project to django CMS 4.0.
+This package is designed to migrate a django CMS 3.5+ project to django CMS 4.0, 4.1.

+For any later django CMS versions, **first go to django CMS 4.1**, then continue to upgrade.

 ## What does this package do?
 - Keeps any draft and published content, ensuring that any new draft changes are kept as a new draft version in djangocms_versioning.